 I always spoke softly and I was a maricón and a joto before I even knew what they meant.
 I was that little brown boy hiding in my room, while I lipsynched to Selena with my mother's hair brush, a toalla on my head, and tacones firmly on my feet.

 As a gay man, Vincent’s journey out of the closet has been long and complicated.
-Growing up in a Mexicano/Chicano family, enrooted in both Catholic and Pentecostal backgrounds, didn’t leave room for questioning one’s sexual orientation or considering that perhaps homosexuality wasn’t a worldly perversion.
+Growing up in a Mexican-American family, rooted in both Catholic and Pentecostal backgrounds, didn’t leave room for questioning one’s sexual orientation or considering that perhaps homosexuality wasn’t a worldly perversion or the cause of demonic warfare.
 Home quickly became a confusing space.

-Vincent is currently a doctoral student at the University of Southern California, focusing his research and writing on theology and queer sexual representations in Latin American contexts.
+Vincent is currently a doctoral candidate at the University of Southern California, focusing his research and writing on queer sexuality in Latin American literature and culture.
 He also holds a master's degree in theology from Harvard Divinity School and a bachelor's degree in religious studies from the University of California, Riverside.